ShiwaniBhagat/Real-time-process-monitoring-dashboard/README.md

 # Real-time-process-monitoring-dashboard
 Project Title: Real Time Process Monitoring Dashboard

-Authors:
+## Authors:

 Shiwani Bhagat, Barnali Das, Satendra Yadav

-Overview:
+## Overview

 This project is a real-time system monitoring dashboard built using Dash and Plotly.
-It provides live updates on CPU usage, memory usage, disk usage, and running processes on your system.
+It helps track system performance by visualizing key metrics like CPU usage, memory usage, disk space, and running processes.
+The dashboard updates automatically every 2 seconds to provide live insights.

+## Features
-Features :
+1. **CPU Usage** :

-Live CPU Usage Graph: Displays real-time CPU usage.
+* Displays a real-time graph of CPU utilization over time.

+* Helps in monitoring system performance and detecting high CPU usage.

+2.**Memory Usage** :
-Memory Usage Graph: Shows used and available memory.
+* Shows a pie chart representing used and available memory.

-Disk Usage Graph: Visualizes disk space consumption.

-Running Processes Table: Lists active processes with CPU and memory usage.

-Auto Refresh: Updates data every 2 seconds.
+* Useful for tracking how much RAM is currently occupied.

+3.**Disk Usage** :
+* Visualizes storage utilization in a simple, easy-to-understand format.

+* Displays the percentage of disk space used vs. available.

+4.**Running Processes Table** :
+* Lists the top 10 processes consuming the most CPU power.

+* Shows details like Process ID (PID), Name, CPU %, and Memory %.